-Interviews are crucial to hiring, but the opportunity is often missed.
+Interviews are crucial to hiring, but often a missed opportunity.
 Your goals?
 Minimize errors, ensure fairness and efficiency, and put your company's best foot forward.
 Let's look at a few ways to optimize the process and avoid common pitfalls.

 Before the Interview

-- Create an outline.
+- Create a job outline.
 Give some careful thought to the job you are hiring for and write an up-to-date job description listing the job's purpose and functional and soft skill requirements.

-- Write your questions.
-From your list of required skills, develop prompts that ask applicants to describe their relevant experiences.
+- Decide on your questions.
 Asking all applicants the same questions is more effective and reduces bias in your interviews.
-Follow our tried-and-true interview question framework or get inspiration from our comprehensive list of questions.
+From your list of required skills on the job outline, develop solid, behaviorally-based questions that ask applicants about their relevant experiences (such as questions focused on job-related experiences).
+Follow our tried-and-true interview question guide or get inspiration from our comprehensive list.

-- Put together an interview panel.
-Choose two to three coworkers (too many, and you risk overwhelming applicants).
+- Select an interview panel.
+A good panel ensures multiple perspectives and ratings on each question and related skills.
+Choose two or three coworkers (too many, and you risk overwhelming applicants).
 Include people with different perspectives on the job and hiring process (like a peer, a manager, and HR).

-- Consider sharing the interview questions with applicants in advance.
-This reduces stress and gives them a chance to prepare relevant, coherent examples, so you know what they're capable of.
+- Consider sharing the interview questions with applicants.
+Doing so reduces stress and gives them a chance to prepare relevant, coherent examples so you know what they're capable of.

 Push yourself to evaluate “culture adds” and not just “culture fits.”
 Consider candidates who bring to the table new perspectives or experiences that vary from those of your existing team.
-Those new perspectives (even when challenging) can significantly impact moving the business forward.
+Those new perspectives can have a positive impact on your team and company.

 During the Interview